serdekh/serdekh/README.md

 - 👀 I’m interested in backend and gamedev
 - 🌱 I’m currently learning C, C#
 - 💞️ I’m looking to collaborate on C#
-- 📫 How to reach me telegram: @serdekh
+- 📫 How to reach me telegram: @SerhiikoDekht

 <!---
 serdekh/serdekh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.